 Fortunately, iRobot gives you the option to purchase their products with or without the self-emptying system.

 Folks who want to save money can opt for the non-plus variant that only comes with the robot.

 Other than the addition of the clean base dock, both options are similar.

-The clean base station can be bought separately and comes with a special dust bin with dirt disposal system.
+The clean base station can be bought separately and comes with a special dust bin for this purpose.
 It is a significant upgrade that will cost several hundred dollars.

 Advantages of the Roomba S9

 - Better at Edge Cleaning: The new D-shape design and the wider brush enables the S9 to perform better at cleaning edges and corners.
 Tests show that it does better at such.